 Evidence-based practice (EBP) is the process of collecting, processing, and implementing research findings to improve clinical practice, the work environment, or patient outcomes.
-Evidence-Based Practice uses the best available evidence to make informed patient-care decisions.
-It compares current professional and clinical practices with new research facts and outcomes as they emerge and asks if current nursing interventions are the most effective or the safest for patients.
-EBP uses the evidence from clinical research as the basis for clinical decision-making.
-According to the American Nurses Association (ANA), nursing interventions should be practical, methodical decisions based on EBP research studies.
-EBP provides the highest quality and most cost-efficient patient care possible (Chrisman et. al., 2014).
+Evidence-based practice uses the best available evidence to make informed patient-care decisions and compares current professional and clinical practices with new research facts and outcomes as they emerge.
+EBP asks if current interventions are the most effective or the safest for patients and uses the evidence from clinical research as the basis for clinical decision-making.
+EBP combines best practices from the latest medical literature with clinical experience, and the values and preferences of the patient undergoing treatment.

 Evidence-Based Practice Steps:

 Ask a clinical question: Is there a new intervention that is more effective than the one currently used?
 Ask yourself what works well, what could be improved, and why?

 Acquire the current evidence: Conduct a literature search guided by your clinical question.

 Appraise the evidence: Sort through and critique peer-reviewed literature.

 Apply your findings to clinical decision-making: Integrate the evidence with clinical expertise and patient preferences and values.
 Make evidence-based recommendations for day-to-day practice.